pauljohanneskraft/NoStoryboard/README.md

 ### Segues

-`NoStoryboard` currently only supports the `show` and `replace` segues.
+`NoStoryboard` currently only supports the `show` and `replace` type segues.
 Just call `performSegue(identifier:to:type:sender:)` in the source-viewcontroller to perform the segue, you can define the destination (you will have to create the destination-viewcontroller up front), an identifier (which may be randomly chosen, but remember: in `prepare(for:sender:)` you might want to identify the segue by this identifier), type (either `.show` or `.replace`) and a custom sender.

 ```swift
 class MyViewController: NoStoryboardViewController {